 2. Plotting the dance.
 In tango, the man dances around the floor and the woman dances around the man.
 (See Dancing around the Man.)
 The woman may beautify the dance with her flexible body and colorful footwork, but she cannot plot the dance and change the choreography.
 That responsibility lies in the man, who must make the dance interesting, diversified and well-arranged so it would bring the woman's feminine beauty into full play.

 3. Supporting her.
 The man must be supportive to the woman.
-Although she is liable for her own balance, in actual dancing she often needs his help, especially if she is a less experienced dancer.
-The man must be a pillar for her, supporting her with his body to help keeping her balanced and executing her steps.
-He must be as stable as a refrigerator.
+Although she is liable for her own balance and stability, in actual dancing she often needs his help, especially if she is a less experienced dancer.
+The man must be a pillar for her, supporting her with his body to help keeping her stable in the dance.
+He must be as solid as a refrigerator.
 Any unsteadiness and unbalance on his part will shake her trust and affect her dance.

 4. Timing her steps to the music.
 The man must lead the woman dance to the music.
 His musicality is the most important element in leading.
 He must not stick in the step or figure that he is leading and forget about the music.
 He must not just pay attention to his own timing and forget about hers.
-Rather, he must focus on timing her steps to the music, even that sometimes may mean he needs to be a little bit off beat if necessary, because he dances for her.
+Rather, he must focus on timing her movements to the music, even that may mean himself needs to be a little bit off beat when necessary, because he dances for her.
+His job is to make her totally satisfied.

 6. Protecting her.
 A gentleman is very protective of the woman.
 He must prevent her from being bumped, kicked or stepped on by others.
 He must respect the line of dance and comply with the navigation rules, keep a proper distance from other dancers, halt when necessary and not run into people, and he must not lead steps that may hurt her or others.
 (See Spot Dancing in Tango.)